a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.
 * Launch Shortcuts.
 Trigger an alert with only OK (e.g. running a shortcut that only works in DeskTop, like a DA).
 Verify that Escape key closes alert.
 * Launch DeskTop.
 Run Special > Disk Copy.
 Trigger an alert with only OK (e.g. let a copy complete successfully).
 Verify that Escape key closes alert.
+* Launch DeskTop.
+Select 3 files and drag them to another volume.
+Drag the same 3 files to the other volume again.
+When the alert with Yes/No/All buttons appears, mouse down on the Yes button, drag the cursor off the button, and release the mouse button.
+Verify that nothing happens.
+Click Yes to allow the copy to continue.
+Repeat for No and All.

 # File Picker